 Fast food – Really, do I need to explain?
 Let’s make this short.
 There are too many deep fried foods, synthetic ingredients and generally low quality.
 Low selection of vegetables and plant-based foods.
 Poor cooking methods.
 All of these cause inflammation and poorly metabolized.

 Street food – Same as fast food.
-Too many deep fried foods, less hygienic, low quality, sauces that contain too much salt, sugar and chemicals.
+Too many deep fried foods, less hygienic, low quality, sauces that contain too much salt, sugar, suspicious ingredients and chemicals.
 High inflammatory foods.

 Chinese – Too many sauces (high fat, high sugar, high salt), too much oil (dubious quality depending on restaurant), deep fried.
 All of these cause “inflamm-aging” and shorten healthspan.